Need to see some street cred?

 My father died when I was a sophomore and it changed the trajectory of my life.
 I flopped around a bit after graduating and ended up working in public relations/creative services in health care.
 I had no idea how much I would absolutely love it!
 It was here that I learned how to lead, strategize, and write for different audiences.

-It was here I also saw data in action.
+It was here I also saw science, health and data in action.
 Health care is full of data from admission statistics to emergency room wait times to readmission rates.
 I also worked on the first website for Catholic Health - that should tell you how old I am.
 I learned about web analytics and how it should drive strategy and execution.

 And I learned about conflict, working with difficult people, managing and communicating across different generations, working within a labor union environment, the importance of safety-in-numbers, and collaborating rather than conflicting.